-- and programs, particularly the Disaster Resilience Framework and Disaster Resilience Plan at the national, regional and local levels. - a.
+- Sec.
+23. Roles and Responsibilities of Stakeholders.
+The commitment, goodwill, knowledge, experience and resources of relevant stakeholders are critical to realize a safer, adaptive, resilient and inclusive Filipino community.
+Citizens have the shared vision and duty to provide support to the State in the implementation of policies and programs, particularly the Disaster Resilience Framework and Disaster Resilience Plan at the national, regional and local levels. - a.
 Civil society, non-governmental organizations, international non-governmental organizations, private sector, practitioners, and volunteers shall participate, in collaboration with public institutions, in the exchange of information, learnings, and guidance on disaster resilience.
 The Department shall encourage and institutionalize their engagement in the implementation of local, regional, national, and global plans and strategies: enhance public awareness and promote a culture of disaster resilience; - b.
-The women, children, and youth, as agents of change, shall endeavor to contribute actively and participate in disaster resilience trainings and information dissemination; - 13 c.
-Senior citizens, and persons with disabilities shall contribute their knowledge 14 and experience on disaster preparedness and resiliency; - d.
-Indigenous peoples and Muslim Filipinos shall share their traditional knowledge and practical experience on disaster resiliency; - e.
-Urban and rural poor, and migrants shall participate in building resilient resettlement communities; - f.
+The women, children, and youth, as agents of change, shall endeavor to contribute actively and participate in disaster resilience trainings and information dissemination; - c.
+Senior citizens, and persons with disabilities shall contribute their knowledge and experience on disaster preparedness and resiliency; - d.
+Indigenous peoples and Muslim Filipinos shall share their traditional knowledge and practical experience on disaster resiliency;

+e.
+Urban and rural poor, and migrants shall participate in building resilient resettlement communities;

+- f.
 Emergency responders and volunteer organizations shall contribute to resilience by promptly and efficiently responding to disasters and emergencies consistent with the policies of the Research, Education and Training Institute of the Department; - g.
 Academia, scientific and research entities, and networks are encouraged to undertake relevant research on disaster resiliency in partnership with the Department and other stakeholders for better decision-making; - h.
 The private sector is encouraged to integrate disaster resiliency projects and programs in their corporate social responsibility initiatives; and - i.
-The media shall provide prompt and accurate information to the public on early warning systems, natural hazards, and disaster resilience activities of the Department.

-Sec.
-24. Disaster Resilience Assembly. - The Department, with the assistance of RDROs, shall establish and convene a Disaster Resilience Assembly (DRA), at the regional and national level, which will be held on a semestral basis, or as frequently as necessary to ensure the proactive engagement of the relevant government and non-government stakeholders, such as the Union of Local Authorities of the Philippines (ULAP), League of Municipalities of the Philippines (LMP), CSOs, academe, DRRM practitioners, the private sector, and the national government agencies, among others, to ensure effective collaboration towards achieving the goals of this Act.

-The LGUs may convene local DRAs within their jurisdictions, as necessary for the attainment of disaster resilience at the local level.

-Sec.
-25. Inter-operability of Systems. - The Department shall establish mechanisms to ensure the inter-operability of systems among government agencies, and to allow access of agencies to the IDRIS (Integrated Disaster Resilience Information System).
+The media shall provide prompt and accurate information to the public on early warning systems, natural hazards, and disaster resilience activities of the Department. - Sec.
+24. Disaster Resilience Assembly.
+The Department, with the assistance of RDROs, shall establish and convene a Disaster Resilience Assembly (DRA), at the regional and national level, which will be held on a semestral basis, or as frequently as necessary to ensure the proactive engagement of the relevant government and non-government stakeholders, such as the Union of Local Authorities of the Philippines (ULAP), League of Municipalities of the Philippines (LMP), CSOs, academe, DRRM practitioners, the private sector, and the national government agencies, among others, to ensure effective collaboration towards achieving the goals of this Act. - The LGUs may convene local DRAs within their jurisdictions, as necessary for the attainment of disaster resilience at the local level. - Sec.
+25. Inter-operability of Systems.
+The Department shall establish mechanisms to ensure the inter-operability of systems among government agencies, and to allow access of agencies to the IDRIS (Integrated Disaster Resilience Information System).
 It shall develop protocols to allow real-time access to information by government agencies in relation to natural disasters and the implementation of disaster resilience measures.